-- Subject-Specific Databases
+- Subject-Specific Database

+- Music & Performing Arts Collection Full-text of 300-ish American and international journals in these two fields; citations and abstracts for articles in hundreds of additional journals

+- Sample search:

+- "tap danc\" and (film or movies)

 - MLA International Bibliography indexes thousands of journals (etc.) dealing with literature and language.

 - Sample search:

-- baudelaire and (urban\ or cities)
+- iphigenia and (famil\ or siblings)

 - Gale Literary Sources includes, among many other kinds of documents, articles from scholarly journals.

 - Sample search:

-- (quixote or quijote) and music
+- beckett and absurd\

 - General/Multidisciplinary Databases

 - Academic Search Complete indexes over 12k periodicals (mostly academic journals, but some popular magazines as well); over 8k of these titles include the complete text of the articles.

 - Sample search:

-- Note: this resource defaults to a "keyword" search.

-- "vargas Ilosa" and style
+- albee and Edward and marriage

-- JSTOR full-text coverage of OLDER issues (generally at least 3 years old) of core academic journals.
+- JSTOR full-text coverage of OLDER issues (generally at least 5 years old) of core academic journals.

 - Sample search:

-- Note: this database is NOT searchable by subject terms or descriptors; try "title" searches or "full text" searches instead.

-- o mallarme and gramma\ [in "item title"]
+- Note: this database is NOT searchable by subject terms or descriptors; try "title" searches or "full text" searches instead. - "morality plays" [in "item title"]